-- 10 The competencies discussed in Section 4.1 can be demonstrated through training, certification or - 11 accreditation.
-There are rigorous training or certification programmes for technical experts or independent - 12 consultants who can serve as reviewers, as well as various programmes for the accreditation of technical - 13 reviewers, auditors and verifiers.
-Hiring firms and individuals with training, certification or accreditation, - 14 such as those described below, can help ensure that the technical review team has the necessary - 15 knowledge and skills to achieve the review objectives. - 16 Accredited entities and bodies have systems for training, oversight, and continual improvement that are - 17 important to maintain and enhance the competence of professionals who conduct technical review.
-Some - 18 programmes that maintain a roster of experts also have systems that can strengthen the competence of - 19 reviewers.
+The competencies discussed in Section 4.1 can be demonstrated through training, certification or accreditation.
+There are rigourous training or certification programmes for technical experts or independent consultants who can serve as reviewers, as well as various programmes for the accreditation of technical reviewers, auditors and verifiers.
+Hiring firms and individuals with training, certification or accreditation, such as those described below, can help ensure that the technical review team has the necessary knowledge and skills to achieve the review objectives.
+Review objectives should inform the type of training, certification or accreditation or accreditation required for a review team.
+For example, users that need to demonstrate results to a donor agency may be required to use a review team with a particular accreditation.

+Accredited entities and bodies have systems for training, oversight, and continual improvement that are important to maintain and enhance the competence of professionals who conduct technical review.
+Some programmes that maintain a roster of experts also have systems that can strengthen the competence of reviewers.